-The students gain knowledge through practical application and their own interpretation of the outcomes.
+Students gain knowledge through practical application and their own interpretation of the outcomes.
 There are numerous conversations and inquiry-based learning techniques applied to the process.
 Therefore, learning increasingly focuses on connecting ideas and applying concepts rather than simply ingesting information.

 Constructivism in learning theory becomes more centered on the actual application of the principles for the instructors.
 In contrast to the traditional learning environment, constructivism encourages instructors to take a back seat and let students decide which information is relevant to their learning.
-The instructors’ role evolves into facilitators guiding students on the concepts and encourage them to ask deeper questions.
+The instructors’ role evolves into facilitators guiding students on the concepts and encouraging them to ask deeper questions.

 7 Principles of Constructivism

 Constructivism is a learning philosophy based on the idea that we create our own understanding of the world we live in by reflecting on our experiences.
 Constructivism is based on various guiding principles, which are as follows:

 Knowledge construction occurs when students go beyond knowledge reproduction to generate new ideas.
 Students collect pieces of information and assemble them in their own special way to create something that is different and unique.

 In order to actively participate in their own learning and growth, students need to interact with their environment.
 Constructivism learning theory believes that each new skill we acquire improves our knowledge of other things in the future.